Q. Why did you choose Wisconsin for law school?

 Surprisingly, it was an easy decision.
 At first, I had trouble differentiating between the many schools I visited.
 They all seemed to offer the same programs and courses, and have the same high-caliber faculties.
 But as soon as I set foot in Madison, walked around the campus, and met with students, professors, and staff, I knew Wisconsin was the right choice.
 It just felt like a good fit.

 What did you think you wanted to do with your law degree?

 I went into my 1L year with a strong desire to have an international career, in whatever form it might take.
 More than anything I wanted to continue my education and improve my analytical, writing, and critical-thinking skills.
 I had a feeling that a law degree would open a lot of doors, and it has.

-How did Wisconsin’s law-in-action philosophy influence your legal
+How did Wisconsin’s law-in-action philosophy influence your legal education?

 For me, the law-in-action philosophy meant that law in the real world does not exist in a vacuum.
 Factors such as policy and enforcement play an essential role, too.
 I’m seeing that firsthand now with my Fulbright research in the Philippines.
 The intellectual property laws on the books don’t really matter if the administrative capacity, political will, and functioning judicial system aren’t there to support their recognition and enforcement.